 - Just 15 miles from downtown, Southwest Tennessee Community College is one of the closest 2-year schools to Cordova with criminal justice programs.
 It offers associate degrees in the field.

-- Although in another state, the Northwest Mississippi Community College, about 47 miles from downtown Cordova, is an option.
+- Although it's located in another state, the Northwest Mississippi Community College, about 47 miles from downtown Cordova, is an option.
 The school offers an associate's degree in criminal justice.

 Find schools that offer these popular programs